 Where to Stay

-Before I dive into details about where to eat in Mexico City, let’s talk about where we stayed.
+Before I discuss where to eat in Mexico City, let’s discuss where we stayed.

 Where to Eat